igorakkerman/springboot-kotlin-demo/README.md

   - should the REST controller request the original data for the item and replace the specified items?
   - should the application logic be responsible for doing this?
   - should this be left to the persistence layer that might perform an optimized database update?

-  The decision went for the latter option, so depending on the underlying
+The decision was taken to move those operations that might yield technical optimizations in the future to the persistence layer, even though they might be composed of two operations at the moment.
+This includes all operations that verify the existence of an entity before updating it.

+On the other hand, operations for which the backend requires the knowledge of the persisted device type, are making two calls to the persistence layer.
+To ensure their atomicity, however, they need to be performed within the boundaries of a transaction.
+For that reason, the application layer, which is responsible for defining those boundaries, has control over these operations.

+For the _update_ operation, the REST controller needs to know the type to be able to parse the received update document.
+In order to preserve the separation of responsibilities between the controller and the service, the controller sends a closure to the service.
+That function knows how to parse either type of document.
+The service executes the closure with the device type that it retrieves from the database before the execution.

 ### REST PATCH: nullable fields
 ### Creating and updating device resources
 #### _POST_ vs. _PUT_